-Clearwire slashing workforce, marketing, and handsets as it looks for fundingAlex Wagner - Deputy Managing Editor, News Desk
+Clearwire slashing workforce, marketing, and handsets as it looks for fundingAlex Wagner - Editorial Director of News and Content

 Clearwire may have recently put up awesome speeds in their LTE testing, but today we've learned that not everything is sunshine and rainbows.
 The company, which partners with Sprint to provide WiMAX, experienced substantial increases in both subscriber count (1.23 million new customers) and revenue ($147 million) during the third quarter of this year, but will be scaling back on staff, stores, marketing, and handsets.
 While Clearwire looks for more funding, it will be laying off 15 percent of its workforce, discontinuing network plans beyond what's already in the pipeline, enacting a "substantial" reduction in marketing, and delaying its branded smartphones.
 Clearwire CEO Bill Morrow said that while the company is "cautiously optimistic" that their short-term funding needs will be met, there are "no assurances."
 Read a full quote from Morrow below.